Twins vs. Royals Player Props Betting Odds

 Gallo Stats

-- Gallo has collected 10 hits with two doubles, seven home runs and seven walks.
-He has driven in 14 runs.
+- Gallo has three doubles, seven home runs, seven walks and 14 RBI (11 total hits).

-- Gallo will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .200 with a double, two home runs, two walks and three RBI.
+- Gallo will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .267 with two doubles, two home runs, two walks and three RBI.

 Gallo Recent Games